 The list below explains a number of roles your troop can use throughout the year.

-4-HER - make a commitment to volunteer 4 hours 4 her this year!
+Ask parents to make a commitment to volunteer 4 hours 4 her this year!

 Help Needed Description Co-Leader Partners with leader to provide regular support for all troop activities.
 Must be a member.
 Background check and training required.
 Select "Troop Leader" when registering.
 Meeting Helper/ Driver Assist leaders at meetings with activities.
 Drivers help drive girls to meetings and activities.
 Membership and background check required.
 Select "Troop Volunteer" when registering.
 Troop Treasurer Help leaders with all money matters, budgets, deposits, etc. Membership and background check required.
 Select "Troop Treasurer" when registering.
 Camping Adult Coordinate and attend troop campouts.
 Membership, background check and training required.
 Select "Troop Volunteer".
 CPR/First Aider Attend outings outside regular meeting place.
 Membership, background check and certified training required.
 Select "Troop Volunteer".
-Troop Cookie Manager and Troop Fall Product Manager Promote and run the cookie and fall product program for troop members.
-Membership, background check and training required.
-Select "Troop Cookie Manager and Troop Fall Product Manager" when registering.
+Troop Cookie Manager (TCM) and Troop Fall Product Manager (TFPM) Promote and run the cookie and fall product program for troop members.
+Membership, background check and training are required.
+Select.
+"Troop Volunteer" when registering and complete the "Troop Cookie Manager" and/or the "Troop Fall Product Manager after registering (ask your Membership Manager).
 Supplies or Snack Coordinator Provide assistance by providing or selecting snacks for troop meetings as needed.
 Collect/purchase troop supplies to be paid for by the troop for activities.
 Communications Support Share troop news, be the go-to person to communicate Troop news, upcoming activities, etc. for the troop leaders.